Mandatory 10-Digit Dialing | Metro by

 The Federal Communications Commission (FCC) has adopted 988 as a new three-digit number to be used nationwide to reach the National Suicide Prevention and Mental Health Crisis Lifeline.

-In order to support nationwide deployment of 988, 10-digit local dialing must first be implemented.
-If your area code is included in the list above, you will need to change the way you dial local calls.
+In order to support nationwide deployment of 988, mandatory 10-digit local dialing will be implemented.
+If your area code is included in the list above, you will need to dial the area code for all local calls starting on October 24, 2021.

 What will be the new dialing procedure?